 U.S. District Court for the District of Massachusetts

 Michael Lambert is a regular speaker on the HB Media Minute podcast series.
-The latest episode discusses the use of drones by Texas journalists and the recent changes in the law.
+Be sure to access the series and sign up to receive notices of all new episodes.

 Haynes and Boone, LLP Partner Jason Bloom and Associate Michael Lambert authored an article in the September/October issue of the American Bar Association’s (ABA’s) Landslide magazine.
 Read an excerpt below: Background The case stemmed from a suit brought by Unicolors, a fabric and design service out of Los Angeles, against H&M, a multinational clothing retailer, for copyright infringement over [...]